Pylons/pyramid_simpleform/docs/index.rst

 If installing from source, untar/unzip, cd into the directory and do **python setup.py install**.

-The source repository is on Bitbucket.
+The source repository is on `Bitbucket`_.
+Please report any bugs, issues or queries there.

 Getting started
 ---------------